oktadev/okta-blog/_source/_posts/2019-11-14-react-native-login.md

 {% img blog/react-native-login/android-login-process.png alt:"Android Login process" %}{: .center-image }

-Click the **Get User from ID Token** button to confirm you can get the user's information.
+Click the **Get User from ID Token** button to confirm you can retrieve the user's information.

 {% img blog/react-native-login/android-id-token.png alt:"Android ID Token" width:"250" %}{: .center-image }

 ### Run Installed React Native Authentication Tests

-In addition to integrating login, you also installed some tests that verify login and authentication works.
+In addition to integrating login, OktaDev Schematics also installed some tests that verify login and authentication work.
 Run `npm test` to see these tests run in your terminal.

 ```
 Snapshot Summary